pineapple-bois/Michelin_App_Development/README.md

 **Comprehensive Wine Regions Database:**
 - I plan to source and create a full set of wine regions, currently missing *Savoie*, *Sud-Ouest*, *Jura*, and *Corse*.
 - Automating the labeling of individual **AOCs** (Appellations d'Origine Contrôlée) will also be part of this enhancement to improve wine region exploration.

-**Enhanced User Experience with Zoom Persistence:**
-- I am considering implementing `relayoutData` for the Guide page to preserve user zoom levels and map positioning when filtering restaurant ratings.
-This will make map navigation more seamless as users switch between filters and views.

 ----